Pakistan releases captured Indian pilot as confrontation cools

-WAGAH, India/MUZAFFARABAD, Pakistan (Reuters) - Pakistan handed a captured Indian pilot back to his country on Friday as the nuclear-armed neighbors scaled back their confrontation, at least temporarily.
+WAGAH, India/MUZAFFARABAD, Pakistan (Reuters) - Pakistan handed a captured Indian pilot back to his country on Friday as the nuclear-armed neighbors scaled back a confrontation that has prompted world powers to urge restraint.

 Television footage showed Wing Commander Abhinandan walking across the border near the town of Wagah just before 9.00 p.m.
 (1600 GMT).
 Indian officials confirmed he had been returned and said he would be taken for medical checks.

-Abhinandan was shot down on Wednesday while flying a MiG-21 fighter jet that crashed in Pakistani territory after a dogfight with a Pakistani JF-17.
+Abhinandan’s MiG-21 jet was shot down by a Pakistani fighter during an aerial clash over the disputed Kashmir region on Wednesday as two weeks of growing tensions between the two countries erupted into open hostilities.

+The plane crashed on the Pakistani side of the de facto border that separates the two sides of Kashmir, a Himalayan region that has been a source of hostility between the two countries ever since independence from Britain in 1947.

-World powers have urged restraint from the two nations, as tensions escalated following a suicide car bombing that killed at least 40 Indian paramilitary police in Indian-controlled Kashmir on Feb.
+Tensions escalated rapidly following a suicide car bombing that killed at least 40 Indian paramilitary police in Indian-controlled Kashmir on Feb.
 14.

-Pakistani Foreign Minister Shah Mahmood Qureshi said earlier on Friday the pilot would be released “as a gesture of peace and to de-escalate matters”.
+India accused Pakistan of harboring the Jaish-e Mohammad group behind the attack and Prime Minister Narendra Modi promised a strong response.
+Islamabad denied it helps the militant Islamist group.

+Pakistan, which agreed to release the captured pilot as a “gesture of peace,” has been at pains to insist it wants talks to end the crisis.
+The United States and other world powers have urged restraint.

-Before the pilot was released, Pakistani television stations broadcast video of him, looking cleaned up, thanking the Pakistani army for treating him well.
+Before the pilot was released, Pakistani television stations broadcast video of him, looking cleaned up and thanking the Pakistani army for treating him well.

 “The Pakistani army is a very professional service,” he said.